johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 make its own lookups to verify what has changed and whether that should trigger any changes in the DNS data provided by the recipient.

-## Generalized NOTIFY vs original NOTIFY

-This is a proposed extension to the use of {{!RFC1996}} NOTIFY.
-The extension covers using NOTIFY(CSYNC) to signal the publication of a CSYNC record in the child zone (prompting the parent zone to look it up and make a decison on whether to update the delegation information for the child zone based upon what is found.
-Another type is NOTIFY(CDS) which does the same, except it is used to prompt the parent to decide whether to update the child DS RRset (or not).

-A generalized NOTIFY is typically sent across a zone cut (from child to parent) and the recipient is likely a CSYNC or CDS scanner.
-In this case it is essentially a message that says:

-    "the delegation information for this child has changed; I suggest that you go and check it out yourself"

 ## Differencies between NOTIFY and UPDATE

 The difference between the UPDATE and the NOTIFY is that the UPDATE